KeramKeram/FTXModbusTcpViewer/README.md

 # FTXModbusTcpViewer
+<b>PROGRAM IS NOT WORKING NOW!</b>

-Very early stage of development application for checking modbus register status. <br />
+Very early stage of development application for checking Modbus register status. <br />